veronicamayer/silent-moon-frontend/README.md

 All the yoga videos are free-to-use stock videos.
 We saved the video URL in Mongo DB and are therefore not using any API for the yoga content.

 ## Get an account
-You can simply register as a new user by typing any email (it doesn't need to be a real email address you can also use test@test.com) and a password.
+You can simply register as a new user by typing any email (it doesn't need to be a real email address) and a password.
 The password will be encrypted so I can't see it in the database.
 After you registered, feel free to use your credentials to log in again later.

 ## Deployment